The V8 driveshaft procedures.

 Here's how we took the measurement.
 The car was still on the lift.

 Carbon Tube Clearances

-However, carbon tubes are still larger than steel driveshafts - and more susceptible to being damaged by screws and bolts that are at the top of the tunnel.
+Carbon tubes are larger than steel driveshafts and more susceptible to being damaged by screws and bolts that are at the top of the tunnel.

 Careful attention to clearances and free range of movement of the tube must be validated.
 There are 2x bolts and 1x screw by the CV flange that are to watch for.